RazorFlow/docs/src/content/js/guide/components/filter/filter_getvalues.md

 #### Numeric Range Filter

-Calling {{ linkApi("FilterComponent", "getInputValue") }} returns an array with two numbers.
+Calling {{ linkApi("js", "FilterComponent", "getInputValue") }} returns an array with two numbers.
 The first string is starting value, and second string is the ending value.

 ~~~
 filter.getInputValue ("sale_amount");